TykTechnologies/tyk-demo/README.md

 ### Deploying a feature

 If you want to deploy features, run the `up.sh` command, passing a parameter of the directory name of the feature to deploy.
-For example, to deploy both the base `tyk` deployment and the `analytics` feature:
+For example, to deploy both the standard Tyk deployment and the `analytics` deployment:

 ```
 ./up.sh analytics